 Get Discount/Sale Updates!!

 100 million Americans are suffering from chronic pain, according to a new study prepared by National Institutes of Health’s National Center for Complementary and Integrative Health (NCCIH).
-1 in 5 Americans experience pain every single day for 3 months or longer.
 Far too many people give up after spending way too much money on countless failed attempts of trying to stop their pain.

 The Nervous System is designed to produce normal muscle tonus (nerve impulses that maintain body posture and movement) at 30 stimuli per second.
 When the body is under stress from either physical or emotional trauma, the nervous system stimuli increases its rate per second.
 If left untreated, this over stimulus of the nervous system will spread to other areas of the body eventually causing a general contraction of all the major muscles.
 This would have a profound negative effect on the entire Cranial Sacral System as well as all the systems of the body causing a “chronic pain cycle.”
 Think of it as an overload in an electric circuit.

 Bringing the stimuli back down through NeuroMuscular Therapy and CranioSacral Therapy will reset the Nervous System and “Pull the plug” on your chronic pain cycle.